-The Naked House, located in Kawagoe, Japan, designed by the Japanese architect Shigeru Ban provides shelter for a family with five members, including two children and the owner’s elderly mother.
-The owner wanted a house that “provides the least privacy so that the family members are not secluded from one another, a house that gives everyone the freedom to have individual activities in a shared atmosphere, in the middle of a unified family.”
+Completed in the year 2000 by Japanese architect Shigeru Ban, the Naked House in Kawagoe provides shelter for a family with five members, including two children and the owner’s elderly mother.
+The client wanted a house that “provides the least privacy so that the family members are not secluded from one another, a house that gives everyone the freedom to have individual activities in a shared atmosphere, in the middle of a unified family.”

 Naked House by Shigeru Ban Technical Information

 - Location: Kawagoe, Saitama, Japan

 - Area: 195 sq.m. / 2100 sq.ft.

 - Photographs: © Hiroyuki Hirai | Courtesy of Shigeru Ban Architects

 This house is, indeed, a result of my vision of enjoyable and flexible living, which evolved from the client’s own vision toward a living and a family life.